brndnmtthws/brndn-io/content/posts/monster-eats-itself/index.md

 ## Thanks for reading

 If you made it this far, a big special thanks for coming to my blog.
+Come on over to [r/collapse](https://www.reddit.com/r/collapse/) to learn more.